A Guide To Fine Dining In The Lake District

 Their menu features an eight or a five-course serving menu.
 The dishes are brought together as a complete meal, rather than the tasting menus you may be used to.
 Japanese influence means the flavours and portion sizes are all carefully balanced.
 There are no sample menus to peruse before booking as dishes feature the freshest seasonal ingredients, so may only be available for one night.

-We hope this has inspired you if you love food and have been considering a trip to the Lake District soon.
+We hope this has inspired you if you love food and have been considering a trip to experience fine dining in the Lake District soon.
 Be sure to check out our parks here at Pure Leisure if you need a base, as several of our parks are located in an ideal spot for exploring the Lakes.